10 Best Light Roast Coffee Beans

 Coffees certified by the Rainforest Alliance take into account biodiversity conservation and community development, a combination that improves both environmental and socio-economic aspects of coffee growing regions.

-Our favourite this year is Lifeboost’s signature light roast, made up of single-origin whole beans shade-grown in Nicaragua mountains.
-This brightly flavoured organic coffee features tones of hazelnuts, caramel, and vanilla that are sure to please.
+Our favourite this year is Square Lime Coffee’s Matambo.
+This brightly flavoured organic coffee features tones of apricot and cherry are sure to please.

 Blonde coffee is not the same as light roast.
 A blonde roast is a new term that refers to a roast that is lighter than the typical light roast, though unfortunately, some companies use the term interchangeably with a light roast.